DmitryMuravyev/Serial-To-Histogram/README.md

 }
 ```

-Feel free to make changes to the source code to fix bugs and add more features.
+Feel free making changes to the source code to fix bugs and add more features.